 Professor Andres Floto

 The Innovation Hub is being led by Professor Floto.
 He is Professor of Respiratory Biology at the University of Cambridge, a Wellcome Trust Senior Investigator and Research Director of the Cambridge Centre for Lung Infection at Papworth Hospital, Cambridge.

 Professor Floto’s research is focused on understanding how immune cells interact with bacteria, how intracellular killing and inflammation are regulated and sometimes subverted during infection, how population-level whole genome sequencing can be used to reveal biology of bacterial infection, and how therapeutic enhancement of cell-autonomous immunity may provide novel strategies to treat multi-drug-resistant pathogens.

 Clinically, he specialises in the treatment of people with CF and non-CF bronchiectasis and those infected with Nontuberculous Mycobacteria (NTM).

 Professor Julian Parkhill FRS

 Professor Parkhill is one of the academic leads for the ‘New approaches to treat infection and chronic lung infection’ workstream of the Innovation Hub.
-He is a Senior Group Leader at the Wellcome Sanger Institute in Cambridge.
+He leads a team in the Department of Veterinary Medicine at the University of Cambridge.